Scrum Project Management – Pros and Cons

 Scrum is a popular framework that works very well for innovative and complex product development projects.
 However, it has its disadvantages too.
 But before we jump into its pros and cons, let’s understand the Scrum framework.

-- The product owner creates a product backlog (a wishlist of tasks that need to be prioritized in a project)
+- The product owner creates a product backlog (essentially, a wishlist of tasks that need to be prioritized in a project)

-- The Scrum team conducts a sprint planning session where the wishlist is broken down into small chunks
+- The Scrum team conducts a sprint planning session where the tasks necessary to complete items on the wishlist is broken down into small, more easily manageable chunks

 - The team creates a sprint backlog and plans its implementation

-- The team gets together every day for a scrum meeting where they share daily updates and assess the progress of the project
+- The team gets together every day for a brief Scrum meeting (often referred to as a Daily Standup) where each member of the team shares daily updates, helping the team and the project manager assess the progress of the project

 - The certified Scrum master guides the team and keeps them focused and motivated